system76/docs/content/difference-between-pop-ubuntu.md

 ![Intel/AMD + NVIDIA](/images/difference-between-pop-ubuntu/intel-amd-nvidia-1904.png)

-Pop!_OS comes in two versions: Intel/AMD and NVIDIA.
-This allows us to include different settings, and the proprietary NVIDIA driver for NVIDIA systems.
-Ensuring the best performance, and use of CUDA tools is one command away.
+Pop!\_OS comes in two versions: Intel/AMD and NVIDIA.
+This allows us to include different settings and the proprietary NVIDIA driver for NVIDIA systems, ensuring the best performance and use of CUDA tools, one command away.
+On Oryx Pro systems, you can even switch between Intel and Nvidia graphics using a toggle in the top right corner of your screen.

 ## Privacy